 The shower facilities inside the Herman Miller Greenhouse are available post-ride until 4:00 p.m.

 The chart below outlines each route individually.
 Please note, there were no route changes between 2017 and 2018, so if you see a file with a different year on it--no worries.
 It's correct.

 *Note: .gpx files are the most common GPS data format, and work with most GPS units.
 If you open the file on a computer or non-GPS device, it will appear as a bunch of code.
 Save the file, plug your GPS unit into your computer, and move the file to your device.

 Not many bike tours can boast a full-on pancake breakfast during the ride.
 One of your rest stops includes pancakes and coffee to get that day off to a great start (thanks to Holland Christian Schools South Side Transportation and Simpatico Coffee).

 The other rest areas have the perfect fuel to get you through the day, too.
-Sponsored by our friends at Hope College TRiO Upward Bound, you can expect meat & cheese roll-ups, PB&J, pretzels, fruit, granola and other ride day staples.
+Sponsored by our friends at Hope College TRiO Upward Bound and supported by SpartanNash, you can expect meat & cheese roll-ups, PB&J, pretzels, fruit, granola and other ride day staples.
 Our volunteers will also hook you up with fresh water or energy drink if you wish.

-The finish line will have great snacks and water provided by SpartanNash (AKA our friends at Family Fare and D&W stores!) and a limited supply of iced tea from Simpatico Coffee.
+The finish line will have great snacks and water provided by SpartanNash (AKA our friends at Family Fare and D&W stores!), Gelato from Palazzolo's, and mint iced tea from Simpatico Coffee.
+While supplies last!

 The start/finish line and each rest stop will be staffed with experienced bike mechanics from local bike shops to help you solve any issues that may come up during the ride.